-Real estate open houses, which have been around for generations, came to an abrupt halt in March 2020.
-But do we actually need them back?
+The real estate open house.
+It’s been been around for generations and came to an abrupt halt in March 2020.
+But, COVID forced the real estate to improve in many areas, one being processes.
+As far as open houses, do we actually need them to sell houses?

 On Saturday, March 14th, 2020, Ryan was hosting an open house for clients on College Ave in Guelph.
 It was busy, people were coming and going as they normally did.
 COVID uneasiness was kicking in and suddenly there was a disclaimer with every handshake “Oh, it’s OK I’m not sick”.

-But the big question is, do we even need open houses?
+But the big question is, do we even need open houses in Guelph?

 It depends on who you talk to.
 Looking at it from a macro perspective, real estate market is hotter than ever.
-This is without open houses in Guelph for over a year.
+This is without an open house in Guelph for well over a year.
 This would imply (and confirm) that open houses were not a driving factor for the sale of your home.

 Where it could have been positioned as a marketing tool pre-COVID, many other marketing tools stepped in to replace an open house over the past year.
 This would include greater reliance on photos, greater reliance on floor plans and video.

-First time home buyers tend to attend open houses.
+First time buyers starting the process of buying a house for first time like open houses.
 They may be just starting the process and don’t have a Realtor they can ask questions to.
 Or they want to figure out what their funds will buy them.
 And the Realtor working the open houses in Guelph should be able to answer these questions.

 Pre-pandemic, potential buyers may have looked at photos and decided they liked the house.
 The most logical next step (especially if they didn’t have a Realtor to work with), would be to attend upcoming open houses.
 Then, if they still liked it, they’d find a Guelph real estate agent .
 Maybe they’d come back one more time before making a decision to submit an offer.